 Mom, who took this display of raw supernatural power in stride, just smiled and said, “I think God may be rewarding you for helping that guy out at Fred Meyer.”

 Disclaimer #2: I don’t like talking about “noble” things I have done because 1) it is terribly bad form and 2) Scripture warns that talking about your acts of kindness will cause you to forfeit your heavenly reward for them (Matt.
 6:2).

-So suffice it to say that I did something for someone at Fred Meyer that afternoon.
-It wasn’t anything huge.
-To the contrary, it was rather minimal.
-But I have seen some pretty spectacular things happen on occasions when I have gone against my self-centered nature and reached out to others in need.
-I don’t think it is emotionalism.
-I really believe that God comes closer to us when we look after those who really need our help.
+So suffice it to say that I did something nice for someone at Fred Meyer that afternoon.
+It wasn’t anything earth-shaking, but on the other hand, I’ve seen some pretty spectacular things happen on occasions when I have gone against my self-centered nature and reached out to others in need.
+I don’t think it’s just emotionalism.
+I believe God comes closer to us when we look after those who really need our help.
 And as anyone who has experienced it can testify, the presence of God brings peace and joy like a Fourth-of-July fireworks display.
 I remember once experiencing joy so intense that it felt like my insides were burning.
 I remember thinking, “Wow.
 I didn’t know it was possible to feel this good!”

 This time, it wasn’t simple joy.
 God actually reached into the temporal realm and changed something material.
 It occurs to me that God may well do it a lot more than we realize.
 Maybe he likes to remain anonymous.